How to add completions?

 When packaging a program, you should check whether there are additional files in the repo that the use might want like completions and documentation.
 You should install them to the package destdir if appropriate.

-These additional files can be documented in project’s README.md
+These additional files can be documented in project’s README.md, BUILDING.md

 or somewhere else.
 Or they might not be documented at all.